microsoft/rnx-kit/packages/rn-changelog-generator/README.md

   except using their _original_ commit hash.
 This makes it impossible to exclude these commits without further work.

-  For this reason, the script will parse the ‘referential revision’–which is added to each commit message by Facebook’s infrastructure–and use it to resolve to the original commit in the `main` branch.
+  For this reason, the script will parse the ‘referential revision’ – which is added to each commit message by Facebook’s infrastructure – and use it to resolve to the original commit in the `main` branch.
 This resolved commit’s hash is then used in the changelog entry, so the script can find and exclude it from the next version’s entry.